Exercise Science, Strength and Conditioning, Clinical Exercise Science; Fitness and Health Promotion;

 Strength and Conditioning – KNES 351

 Dr. Costa’s primary research interests involve the non-invasive assessment of neuromuscular function and the physiological effects of exercise on health, fitness, and performance using surface electromyography (EMG), transcutaneous nerve stimulation (evoked twitches), and other methods to non-invasively examine neuromuscular performance.
-Areas of research he has been involved with include resistance training, sports nutrition, balance, body composition, injury risk, acceleration, and rate of force development.
+Areas of research he has been involved with include resistance training, sports nutrition, balance, body composition, injury risk, flexibility, acceleration, and rate of force development.

 Dr. Costa’s current research projects include: